If you need money for college, you might be considering a student loan. But before you apply for one, it’s important to understand how they work.

-A loan is different from a grant or a scholarship.
+College loans are different from a grant or scholarship.
 If you receive a grant or a scholarship you’re not borrowing that money.
 That is money that has been given to you as a gift and doesn’t need to be repaid.

-There are two main types of lenders which offer student loans.
+There are two main types of lenders that offer student loans.
 The U.S. government offers federal student loans.
 Banks, credit unions, state loan agencies and other financial institutions offer private student loans.

 Be careful, as some of the lenders that offer private student loans also service federal student loans on behalf of the U.S. government, so it is easy to get confused.

 Federal student loans are loans that are made by the U.S. government.
 It’s a good idea to take out federal loans first because these loans are less expensive and usually come with more benefits than loans from private lenders.

 The advantages of a federal loan over a private loan include:

 - The ability to borrow money without a cosigner

 - Repayment plans that start six months after you leave college or attend less than half time